reinarpg/reinarpg-entity/README.md

 #### entity.getCustomName()

-returns a `prismarine-chat` ChatMessage object for the name of the entity or null if there isn't one
+returns a `reinarpg-chat` ChatMessage object for the name of the entity or null if there isn't one

 #### entity.getDroppedItem()